altocodenl/tagaway/readme.md

    - Preload the next picture.
    - Wrap-around if there are no more pictures.

-### Todo v1

-- Migrate to gotoB v2

-- Server
-   - Security: figure out workaround for package-lock with nested dependencies that are not pegged.
-   - ac;tools integration.

-- Assorted
-   - Favicon & icons.
-   - Status & stats page.
-   - Spanish support.

-- Account
-   - Account page.
-   - Delete account.
-   - Change email & password.
-   - Export all data.
-   - Re-import your data (won't reset what you have. do it through the proper endpoints, change ids).
-   - Log me out of all sessions.
-   - Freeze me out (includes log me out of all sessions).

-- Payment
-   - Payment.
-   - Payment late: 2 week notice with download.

-- Share
-   - Share/unshare with authorization & automatic email.
-   - Share/unshare tag with a link (takes you to special page even if you're logged in, with go back to my pictures).
-Query against it as well with tags that are in those too?
-   - Upload to shared tag.
-   - Tags with same name (local vs shared, put a @).

-- Upload
-   - Client-side hashes for fast duplicate elimination.
-   - Client-side hashes to avoid deleted pictures on folder upload mode (with override).
-   - Folder upload on mobile.
-   - Upload video.

-- Pictures
-   - Load on scroll
-   - Hidden tags.
-   - Enable GPS detection.
-   - Set date manually.
-   - Add logic & endpoint to send to server latency of `query` requests.
-   - Mobile/tablet design.

-### Todo maybe

-- Pictures
-   - Filters.
-   - Themes for the interface.
-   - Add colors to tags?
-   - Order pictures within tag?
-Set priorities!
-Manual order mode.

-- Manage
-   - Create tag that groups tags (can also have pictures directly assigned).

-- Share
-   - QR code to share.
-   - Create group that groups people.

-### Todo done

 - Upload
    - Allow only jpeg & png.
    - Auto thumbnail generation.